 AAmp Studio is a partnership between Anne-Marie Armstrong & Andrew Ashey.
 We are based in Toronto & Los Angeles.

 Anne-Marie holds a Master of Architecture from Yale University and a Bachelor of Arts from the University of Waterloo.
 She is a registered architect in California and Ontario.

-Anne-Marie’s work and research has been published in Thresholds 36: Difference and in Wallpaper* Magazine.
+Anne-Marie’s work and research has been published in Thresholds Journal and in Wallpaper* Magazine.
 She is a part time faculty member at University of Toronto’s John H. Daniels Faculty of Architecture, Landscape and Design.

 Andrew holds a Master of Architecture from Yale University, a Master of Arts in Media Studies from The New School, and a Bachelor of Science with Concentration in Architecture from Northeastern University.

 At Yale, Andrew was awarded the Gertraud A. Wood Prize – a grant provided to one student each year in recognition for design excellence – for extended travel outside of the United States.
 He served as teaching fellow at Yale College for Introduction to Film, and as teaching fellow at the Yale School of Architecture for First Year Core Design Studio and the Housing Studio.

 Andrew served as a part time faculty member at Parsons School of Design, teaching design seminars from 2011-2014.